Class I MHC Tetramer Preparation: Overview

 - 100mM Tris (pH 7.5)

 Note that Avidity recommends a bicine-based BirA reaction buffer at pH 8.3.
 Avidity's buffer was derived from kinetic optimization experiments with either small molecule substrates, or BSP tagged proteins.
 We have not switched to the pH 8.3 buffer for several reasons: (1) our buffer works; and (2) we are concerned about the stability of the MHC peptide complexes at pH 8.3, including susceptibility to competing proteolytic reactions.
 We have not systematically investigated any of this.

-- High speed centrifuge, with a rotor that can take 250 ml bottles, such as the Beckman xxxx.
+- High speed centrifuge, with a rotor that can take 250 ml bottles.

 - Nitrogen gas cannister and appropriate regulator

 - Millipore Amicon 8400 Stirred Cell (Cat.
 No. 5124)

 - Biomax PB Polyethersulfone Ultrafiltration Membranes 10,000 NMWL (Cat.
 No. PBGC07610), Millipore